Montclair History Center

-The Montclair History Center, located in Montclair, New Jersey consists of a campus at 108–110 Orange Road, Montclair, New Jersey 07042 with three historic buildings.
+The Montclair History Center (formerly known as the Montclair Historical Society), located in Montclair, New Jersey consists of a campus at 108–110 Orange Road, Montclair, New Jersey 07042 with three historic buildings.
 The first building is the Crane House and Historic YWCA, a Federal Revival style home dating from 1796.
 The Montclair History Center, originally named the Montclair Historical Society when it was founded in 1965, was renamed in 2014 to reflect its mission which is to fully preserve, educate and share the diverse history of the Israel Crane House and Historic YWCA, as well as the Montclair community.
 The Israel Crane House, which was built in 1796, was moved to its present site from its original location near Lackawanna Plaza in downtown Montclair in 1965.
-The Crane House and Historic YWCA was established as a safe place to learn and socialize for the Black community from the 1920s to 1965.
-This site also includes the Nathaniel Crane build by a relative of Israel Crane in 1818 and the Clark House, a Queen Anne style home built in 1894, which contains the administrative offices of the Montclair History Center.
+This site also includes the Nathaniel Crane built by a relative of Israel Crane in 1818 and the Clark House, a Queen Anne style home built in 1894, which contains the administrative offices of the Montclair History Center.

 The Israel Crane House

 The Crane House was built by Israel Crane in 1796 on Old Road (now Glen Ridge Avenue) in Cranetown, which is now the southern part of the Township of Montclair.
+The home consist of four floors: a basement, first floor, second floor, and attic as well as a kitchen hearth.

 The house stayed in the Crane family until 1920, when it was purchased by the YWCA.
 The house was used for offices, dormitories and as a social center for Black women and girls for 45 years.
 In 1965, the house faced the prospect of demolition.
 Local residents committed to its preservation organized and the house was moved from Old Road to 110 Orange Road, its current address.
 The Crane House and Historic YWCA is one of the few remaining federal mansions in northern New Jersey.
 It currently operates as the Crane House and Historic YWCA, which is open to the public.
-The Crane House and Historic YWCA neighbors two other buildings with historic significance: the Clark House, which houses the Albert Payson Terhune library, and the Nathaniel Crane House, which houses a General Store collection, schoolroom, and gift shop.
-These buildings are also owned by the Montclair History Center.